ellakoa/postcard-poem/content/posts/lavender-fields.md

 ---
 title: Lavender Fields
-description: |
-  Haiku, a short Japanese poem capturing a moment in time.
+description: Haiku is a short Japanese, unrhyming poem capturing a moment in time.
+The poem is on the picture on the front of the postcard.
+I have written a brief description of where the inspiration for the poem came from on the main body of the postcard.
 collection: Haiku
 aspect: portrait
 image: /img/summer-bottled-blog-new.png